-This book is dedicated in memory of my Dad, Roger Hyde, for teaching me about the game which I love and to the USBC coaching department staff members Teresa Ross and Stephen Padilla for allowing me to take my Bronze and Silver USBC Coaching.
+This book is dedicated to my Dad, Roger Hyde, for teaching me about the game which I love and to the USBC coaching department staff members Teresa Ross and Stephen Padilla for allowing me to take my Bronze USBC Coaching Certification.
 I would also like to thank Parker Bohn III and Doug Kent for giving me ideas on what bowlers need to improve their game on.